-Recognised community transport organisation or operator in Scotland with a UK bank account.
+Established community transport organisation or operator in Scotland with a UK bank account.
 We require that your organisation has operated for 12 months, and that this can be verified.

-Applicant must be providing community transport services.
+Provide community transport services.
 The Community Transport Association define community transport as ‘flexible and accessible community-led solutions in response to unmet local transport needs, and often represents the only means of transport for many vulnerable and isolated people, often older people or people with disabilities.
 Organisations should always be for a social purpose and never for profit’.

-Commitment to assist Energy Saving Trust and Transport Scotland with the distribution of surveys to residents to assist with monitoring of the scheme.
+Demonstrate a commitment to help Energy Saving Trust and Transport Scotland with the distribution of surveys to residents to assist with monitoring of the scheme.